 13) All 32,000 tickets available to bid Frankel farewell at QIPCO British Champions Day in 2012 were swiftly snapped up weeks in advance.

 14) Frankel won multiple awards including Europe Champion from 2010 to 2012 and European Horse of the year in 2011 and 2012.

 15) In total, he won £2,998,302 in prize money.

 16) Frankie Dettori said: “he’s like Usain Bolt – a true athlete.
 When he gets on the track, he just blitzes everything else.”

-17) Now retired, Frankel commands a fee of £125,000 a time to stud and he’s valued at approximately £150m which puts the likes of Ronaldo, Bale and Pogba to shame!
+17) Now retired, Frankel commands a fee of £175,000 a time to stud and he’s valued at approximately £150m which puts the majority of the best football players in the world to shame!

 18) Frankel’s has had a highly successful career at stud with multiple Group 1 and Classic winners in countries around world, he also holds the record for the fastest sire in history to reach 40 Group winners.